Skip to main content

 Why choose this course at London College of Fashion

-• Institution links: students will have the opportunity to learn through linked institutions such as the V&A, British Film Institute, Rambert Dance Company and Metropolitan Museum of Art.
+• Industry links: Learn through linked institutions such as the V&A, British Film Institute, Rambert Dance Company and Metropolitan Museum of Art, enhancing your studies with valuable experiences of industry.

 Course overview